Gonzalo6282/DatingApp/README.md

 # DatingApp
-Using .NET, C# and Bootstrap I've built a dating app website.
-The dating app website allows users to create a profile, filter, like, match and contact other users.
+Using .NET, C# and Bootstrap I've built a dating web app.
+The dating web app allows users to create a profile, search, filter, like, match and chat with other users.

 [Live demo](https://datingapp-bsecewa7fgh8d0ft.uksouth-01.azurewebsites.net/)